Company profile → Company history

 Technical acumen

-Although Novell's NetWare operating system had served us extremely well, and we were highly satisfied with its excellent performance and stability that hosted Web, DNS, FTP, eMail, Oracle, and a variety of other protocols and services, we eventually phased most of the NetWare systems out as we gradually moved everything over to the Unix environment and converted databases, SQL code, and stored procedures from Oracle to PostgreSQL.
-Oracle had also served us very well, but they announced plans to drop support for NetWare and the licensing fees that Oracle was projecting caused us to consider other products, for which PostgreSQL more than satisfied our technical requirements in addition to being the best free and open source solution for us.
+Although Novell's NetWare operating system had served us extremely well, and we were highly satisfied with its excellent performance and stability that hosted Web, DNS, FTP, eMail, Oracle, and a variety of other protocols and services, we eventually phased most of the NetWare systems out as we gradually moved everything over to the Unix environment - then to Debian Linux once it reached the needed maturity - and converted databases, SQL code, and stored procedures from Oracle to PostgreSQL.
+Oracle had also served us very well, but they announced plans to drop support for NetWare and the increased licensing fees and new licensing terms that Oracle was projecting caused us to consider other products, for which PostgreSQL more than satisfied our technical requirements in addition to being the best free and open source solution for us.

 Moving from a Pentium II 233MHz CPU with 256 MBs of memory, which provided excellent performance with NetWare for many years, to multiple servers with at least 64-bit QuadCore Xeon 3.2 GHz CPUs with 8 GBs of memory highlights, in retrospect, how rapidly technology has progressed over slightly more than a decade for us, and our clients.
 Although virtualization is very popular and offers many wonderful features, our production servers don't virtualize anything and run directly on the hardware for maximum performance (even though the overhead from virtualization, when supported by the hardware, is minimal, it's not eliminated entirely).